-All Sikh students are required to follow the Sikh spiritual and religious way of life being taught at the school.
-They have to keep their hair intact and are not allowed to cut hair from any part of their body.Any deviation from the Sikh religious principles, especially the cutting of hair, will lead to strict action and punishment which may lead to expulsion.
-The students are motivated to prepare themselves for partaking Amrit (through the Sikh way of baptism) at an appropriate age during their study period in the Akal Academy which would provide them better divine wisdom and value based education
+All Sikh students are required to follow the Sikh spiritual and religious way of life being taught at the school, which is an integral part of our holistic education and spirituality approach.
+They are expected to keep their hair intact and are not permitted to cut hair from any part of their body.
+Any deviation from these Sikh religious principles, especially the cutting of hair, will lead to strict action and punishment, which may include expulsion.
+The students are encouraged to prepare themselves for partaking Amrit (through the Sikh way of baptism) at an appropriate age during their study period in the Akal Academy.
+This preparation is seen as a significant step in their journey of value-based education for children, providing them with enhanced divine wisdom.

 It may be mentioned here that a full bench of the Punjab & Haryana High Court, headed by Hon’able Mr. Justice J.S.
 Khehar, in C.W.P.
 No. 14859 of 2008, has held that retaining hair unshorn (without trimming hair from the body or plucking hair from the eyebrows) is one of the most important and fundamental tenets of the Sikh religion.
 In fact, it is undoubtedly a part of the religious consciousness of the Sikh faith.
 Justice J.S.
 Khehar is now a judge of the Supreme Court of India.
 The afore-mentioned judicial verdict is now law of the land on this issue.
 All Non-Sikh students, while remaining in their own religion, would participate in the spiritual-cum-moral studies and programmes being carried out in the Academy during their stay in the school.